LaMichael James: San Francisco 49ers

-James was drafted in the second round with the 61st overall pick by the San Francisco 49ers in the 2012 NFL Draft.
-His college success did not carry over to the NFL.
+James was selected in the second round with the 61st overall pick by the San Francisco 49ers in the 2012 NFL draft.

 During his rookie season, James played in his first career regular-season game against the Miami Dolphins in Week 14.
-James finished the 27-13 victory with eight carries for 30 yards along with a 15-yard reception.
-In the next game against the New England Patriots, he had eight carries for 31 yards along with a 62-yard kickoff return after the Patriots had completed a 28-point comeback to tie the game 31-31, leading to a touchdown the next play for the 49ers.
-The 49ers won the game on the road by a score of 41-34.
-In the NFC Championship Game against the Atlanta Falcons, James rushed five times for 34 yards and scored his first NFL touchdown on a 15-yard rush as the 49ers won on the road by a score of 28-24 and reached Super Bowl XLVII.
-In the game, James rushed thrice for 10 yards but lost a fumble as the 49ers narrowly lost to the Baltimore Ravens by a score of 34–31.
+James finished the 27–13 victory with eight carries for 30 yards along with a 15-yard reception.
+In the next game against the New England Patriots, he had eight carries for 31 yards along with a 62-yard kickoff return after the Patriots had completed a 28-point comeback to tie the game 31–31, leading to a touchdown the next play for the 49ers.
+The 49ers won the game on the road by a score of 41–34.
+In the NFC Championship Game against the Atlanta Falcons, James rushed five times for 34 yards and scored his first NFL touchdown on a 15-yard rush as the 49ers won on the road by a score of 28–24 and reached Super Bowl XLVII.
+In the game, James rushed three times for 10 yards but lost a fumble as the 49ers narrowly lost to the Baltimore Ravens by a score of 34–31.

 Miami Dolphins

 James was signed to the Miami Dolphins practice squad on September 30, 2014.
-He was promoted to the active roster on November 10, 2014, after a season-ending injury to left tackle Branden Albert.
+He was promoted to the active roster on November 10, after a season-ending injury to left tackle Branden Albert.

 James was re-signed by the Dolphins on March 20, 2015.
 Prior to the 2015 season, he informed the media that he preferred to be addressed as "LaMike", stating his friends, family and teammates have always called him that.
-James was waived by the Dolphins on September 14, 2015.
+James was waived by the Dolphins on September 14.